 What is the housing contract mentioned in the call?

 The relation between the University College “Villa Nazareth” and each student depends on a document called “Contratto di Ospitalità e Progetto formativo personalizzato” (Housing Contract and Personal Education Project), according to article 13 subsection 5 of the D. L. 68/12.
 Together with the notice of admission, each student will receive via email the housing contract, to be signed along with the acceptance of residency.
 In the contract, there are all the rules of communal living in the college and rules for keeping the scholarship (in particular, maintain a good academic average, attend the educational activities proposed by the College and active participation to all services of communal living).

 What are the Personal Education Project and the College Diploma?

 Along with the Housing contract, each student in the College, as per D.M.
 673 of 08/09/2016, art.
 4, 1.V, must sign their own Personal Education Project, where they will find all the activities – organized by the College “Villa Nazareth” – that each student will attend during the academic year.
 At the end of their stay in the College, the student is given a College Diploma that certifies all the attended activities and the non-formal skills acquired (as per art.
 5, subsection 3, letter f, law 240/2010)

 I would like to visit the premises.
 How can I schedule an appointment?We do not allow visits before admission.
-At the page STRUTTURA you can see the main areas of the college, including two bedrooms, one in the female dorm (single or double bedrooms with private bathroom) and one in the male dorm (single bedrooms with shared bathroom).
-You cannot choose your room, but I will be assigned by the Head of the College.
+At the page STRUTTURA you can see the main areas of the college, including two bedrooms, one in the female dorm (bedrooms with private bathroom) and one in the male dorm (bedrooms with shared bathroom).
+You cannot choose your room, but it will be assigned by the Head of the College.